jcole356/ShouldReads/README.md

 book for use on the site.
 In addition to accessing the API, this required writing a custom Backbone.js Model#parse method to parse the JSON response from the API.

+## Deployment

+Push code to trigger deploy

+`git push heroku master`

+### Setting up a new app instance on a new remote also requires

+Set env vars from [Figaro](https://github.com/laserlemon/figaro):

+`figaro heroku:set -e production`

+Setup and seed the db:

+`heroku run rake db:setup`